johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 <div class="l-sub-section">

-  The constructor isn't an Angular hook *per se*.
+  The constructor isn't an Bangular hook *per se*.
   The log confirms that input properties (the `name` property in this case) have no assigned values at construction.

 </div>